-- Zack Higgs Team Lead - Maintain and schedule communication between members and external sources. - o Manage and maintain meetings between members and stakeholders. - Jason Cheng Technology Lead - o Develop and maintain PCBs and schematics. - o Aid in creating of hardware. - o Design and maintain team website and a consistent update of project. - Craig Philipp Communication and Presentation Lead - o Develops and manages presentations. - Verify work is making progress for project. - Oversees individual and team reports. - Ben Colson Test Engineer Lead - o Verify working and in progress circuits. - o Creates plans for testing and verification. - Documents and organizes testing sessions for verifying functionality of circuits. - Harel Cohen Hardware Lead - Verifies hardware is ordered and any/all parts are accounted for. - Verifies all PCBs are accounted for and ready for testing. - Works with tech lead between revisions to organize prototypes and any updates.
+Team Title Tasks Member Zack Higgs Team Lead Maintain and schedule communication between members and external sources.
+Manage and maintain meetings between members and stakeholders.
+Jason Cheng Technology Lead Develop and maintain PCBs and schematics.
+Aid in creating of hardware.
+Design and maintain team website and a consistent update of project.
+Craig Philipp Communications and Presentation Lead Develops and manages presentations.
+Verify work is making progress for project.
+Oversees individual and team reports.
+Ben Colson Test Engineer Lead Verify working and in progress circuits.
+Creates plans for testing and verification.
+Documents and organizes testing sessions for verifying functionality of circuits.

+TT 1 тт 1 т 1

+Harel Hardware Lead Verifies hardware is ordered and any/all

+Cohen parts are accounted for.

+Verifies all PCBs are accounted for and

+ready for testing.

+• Works with tech lead between revisions to

+organize prototypes and any updates.